jasonlmagnus/kf-global-personas/docs/DEPENDENCY-PLAN.md

 - React 19.1.0 conflicts with cmdk@0.2.1 which requires React 18.x
 - Currently using the `.npmrc` with `legacy-peer-deps=true` as a temporary solution

+## Current Status (as of YYYY-MM-DD) <!-- Replace YYYY-MM-DD with actual date -->

+- The project is still using React 19.1.0 and `cmdk@^0.2.0`.
+- The `.npmrc` file still contains `legacy-peer-deps=true`.
+- The recommended action (Option 1: Downgrade React to v18.2.0) has NOT been implemented.
+- This plan remains relevant.

 ## Long-term Solutions

 ### Option 1: Downgrade React (Recommended)